-(1) Bonus is determined by the Remuneration Committee of the Company with reference to the Group's performance and prevailing market condition.
+- (1) Mr. Wang Qinghua has been appointed as an Executive Director and the Deputy Managing Director of the Company as well as a member of the Executive Committee with effect from 1 September 2014. - (2) Bonus is determined by the Remuneration Committee of the Company with reference to the Group's performance and prevailing market condition.

-DIRECTORS', CHIEF EXECUTIVE'S AND EMPLOYEES' EMOLUMENTS (continued)
+13. DIRECTORS', CHIEF EXECUTIVE'S AND EMPLOYEES' EMOLUMENTS (continued)

-Directors' and chief executive's emoluments (continued)
+(a) Directors' and chief executive's emoluments (continued)